NinjaBearStudioTech/Documentation/Writerside/topics/combat/advanced_topics/cbt_character_animation.md

 | `CalculateLocomotionValues`   | Yes       | Calculates all locomotion variables listed above.                                |
 | `CalculateBlendValues`        | Yes       | Calculates blend values (e.g., full-body vs. upper-body).
 Runs after locomotion. |

-> **Variable Usage**
+> **Extending Functionality**
 >
-> You can override any of the listed functions in Blueprint to fully adapt the animation logic without writing C++ code.
+> You can override any of the listed functions in Blueprint to fully adapt the animation logic without writing C++ code,
-> The base implementation is designed to be easily extended.
+> although you can also use C++ if needed/preferred.
+The base implementation is designed to be easily extended.

 ## Animation Notifies
 Multiple Notifies and Notify States are available to handle multiple aspects of the system.